simeononsecurity/simeononsecurity.ch/content/articles/truenas-vs-unraid-what-is-the-best-nas-operating-system-and-platform/index.en.md

 toc: true
 draft: false
 description: "A comprehensive comparison of Unraid and TrueNas, including their user-friendliness, features, documentation, and community, to help users make an informed decision on which NAS operating system is best for their needs."
-tags: ["Unraid", "TrueNas", "NAS Operating System", "Comparison", "User-Friendliness", "Features", "Documentation", "Community", "Open-Source", "Enterprise", "Data Protection", "Performance", "Flexibility", "Easy to Use", "Third-Party Applications"]
+tags: [ "Unraid", "TrueNAS", "NAS Operating System", "Comparison", "User-Friendliness", "Features", "Documentation", "Community", "Open-Source", "Enterprise", "Data Protection", "Performance", "Flexibility", "Easy to Use", "Third-Party Applications", "Network-Attached Storage", "RAID Technology", "Storage Management", "OpenZFS", "Home Users", "Pricing Model", "Cloud Storage", "Virtualization", "Documentation Hub", "Community Forum", "Advanced Data Protection", "Mature NAS OS", "Technical Expertise", "IT Professionals"]
 cover: "/img/cover/Two_computer_servers_facing_each_other_one_blue_one_green.png"
 coverAlt: "Two servers facing each other, one blue, one green.
 On the blue side a person stands wearing a hardhat and safety vest.
 On the green side a person sitting on the couch."
 coverCaption: ""